Parking Downtown or on Campus

 Finding parking in downtown New Haven and around the Yale campus is challenging.
 You will need to park in a pay lot, garage, or at a meter.
 Meters cost about $1.50 per hour of parking, and some meters now accept credit card payments.
 Failure to pay to park at a meter may result in a parking fine of at least $20.

-For discount meter parking, you can purchase vouchers from local merchants.
-Meters are free on Sundays, major holidays, and after 7 p.m.
-(11pm downtown).
-Also, if you drive a hybrid vehicle, New Haven will let you park on city streets at no cost if you ask for a GreenPass, available at City Hall.
+Meters are free on Sundays, major holidays, and after 9 p.m.
+If you drive a hybrid vehicle, New Haven will let you park on city streets at no cost when you apply for the GreenPark program.
+For more information, contact city hall in New Haven.

 For information about parking at Yale, call 203-432-9790, or visit http://to.yale.edu/.